harrislapiroff/chromamine.com/src/posts/john-hayes-egg-nog.md

 ![Recipe (transcribed below)](/media/john-hayes-egg-nog/recipe.png)

 :::update
 **2023-12-11:** I've made John's egg nog most years since I wrote this post.
-I was never able to track down a bottle of Nassau Royale.
+I was never able to track down a bottle of Nassau Royale for purchase.
 A few years ago, when I decided to see if I could order it online, I discovered via a [TripAdvisor forum post][discontinued] that it had been discontinued.
 I was a little heartbroken that I'd never be able to make the recipe as John had intended it.
 But someone in the same forum thread suggested Licor 43 as a good substitute and I've used that most years.

 Fate was not content to leave it at that.
 I was visiting my aunt Holly, who is a very occasional drinker and not at all a cocktail maker, and in the process of exploring the cobwebby corners of her kitchen cabinets, wouldn't you know, I found a dusty old bottle – who knows how many decades old.